1. Factors distinguishing Comarch from its competitors

 • Conservative finance management

-• Truly mean and lean organization with four levels of management, simple reporting hierarchies and delegation of responsibility to production and business unit managers, clear definition of management process
+• Truly mean and lean organization with only a few levels of management, simple reporting hierarchies and delegation of responsibility to production and business unit managers.

 Since Comarch inception the average annual growth rate as regards basic parameters, including revenues, balance sheet total, and employment has always been well above 30%.

-The financial results for 2015 are particularly good, Comarch expects satisfactory financial results for 2016.
-They are a consequence of many years of sound strategic management.
+The financial results for last years are particularly good, which is a consequence of many years of sound strategic management.

 1.1.
 Comarch is based on the development, sales, and implementation of its own IT products

-Since inception Comarch has always been based on strong R&D and development of its own products.
-At the moment Comarch product portfolio comprises above one hundred product lines for a broad spectrum of industries.
+Since inception, Comarch has always been based on strong R&D and the development of its own products.
+At the moment, the company’s product portfolio comprises more than a hundred product lines for a broad spectrum of industries.

-As a result of sustained investment, Comarch revenues from sales of proprietary software grew with CAGR of 29% over the last eighteen years.
+As a result of sustained investment, Comarch revenues from sales of proprietary software have been growing with CAGR (Compound Annual Growth Rate) of 27% over the past 18 years.

-Comarch does not resell a lot of third party products.
-In 2015 sales of own licences (and services needed for their implementation), the Comarch added value, accounted for 83% of total Comarch sales.
-The following graph shows the share of added value in total Comarch sales.
+Comarch does not, in principle, resell third party products.
+In 2015, sales of own licences and services needed for their implementation accounted for 93.2% of Comarch’s total sales.
+The following graph shows the share of added value in this regard.

-At the beginning, Comarch was selling third party HW and SW products solely in order to deliver the turn key solutions.
-In the past, the cost of HW were high, so the percentage of Comarch added value was lower.
-Due to the fact that the prices of HW and SW were permanently decreasing, the share of third party products in Comarch sales also decreased.
+Traditionally, Comarch has only sold third party hardware and software products as a means to deliver turnkey solutions.
+The costs of hardware were high in the past, so the percentage of Comarch’s added value was lower.
+Because the prices of hardware and software have decreased over time, the share of third party products in Comarch sales has also gone down over the last years.

 1.2.
 Definition of annual strategies

-Among other things annual strategies indicate directions of the Company’s development including opening new business lines.
-In 2007 it was e-Health and in 2014 the Internet of Things along with the construction of hardware factory.
+Annual strategies indicate, among other things, the directions of company development, including opening new business lines.
+For example, in 2007 it was e-Health, and in 2014 the Internet of Things, along with a decision to build a hardware factory.

 1.3.
 Diversification of Comarch’s offer with respect to products, industries and regions

-The greatest care is always taken that Comarch’s sales are diversified across various industries and geographical regions.
+Care is always taken that Comarch sales are diversified across various industries and geographical regions.

-The diversification of Comarch’s offer is important to ensure the stable growth.
-For instance, during the financial crisis in 2009 the sudden drop of contracting by banks and financial institutions was compensated by orders from telecommunication sector.
+Offer diversification is important to ensure stable growth.
+As an example, during the financial crisis in 2009 the sudden drop of contracting by banks and financial institutions was compensated by orders from the telecommunication sector.

 1.4.
 Stress on efficient delivery

-With its rich product portfolio Comarch could possibly be run as a software house.
-However, it is really difficult to prepare standard, out of the box application software product for large corporations.
-Each corporate client requires software customization and then, during exploitation phases, expects development of specific additional functions and modules.
+With its rich product portfolio, Comarch could possibly be run as a software house.
+However, it is a real challenge to prepare standard, out of the box software products for large corporations.
+Each corporate client requires software customization and, during exploitation phases, expects development of specific additional functions and modules.
+To comply with these requirements, Comarch develops its products as frameworks and sets of interacting modules.
+This enables fast and efficient customization, but at the same time requires strong interaction between developers and implementation personnel during the delivery phase.

-Such approach becomes even more relevant, because nowadays Comarch delivers most of its solutions through full outsourcing or managed services, or SaaS, or cloud computing paradigms.
-For that purpose, Comarch also develops the global network of own Data Centers.
+This approach has become even more relevant because Comarch nowadays delivers most of its solutions according to the full outsourcing, managed service, SaaS, or cloud computing paradigms.
+For this purpose Comarch has developed a global network of own data centers.

 1.5.
 Sustained investment in human resources